EffectOrientedProgramming/book/Chapters/04_Initialization.md

 ### Names

 ZIOs are verbs while ZLayers are nouns.
 A ZLayer is a service that provides the *result* of a ZIO (not the ZIO).
-The ZIO is the effect that constructs your instance.
+The ZIO is the Effect that constructs your instance.
-The ZLayer is the structure that ensures it is provided to your application where needed.
+The ZLayer is the structure that ensures an instance is provided to your application where needed.
 To provide something to your application so it can run, you provide "a thing", a noun (a ZLayer).

 Here, `make` is a verb describing the act of creation: